archiverjs/node-crc32-stream/README.md

 #### digest()

-Return the checksum digest in unsigned form.
+Returns the checksum digest in unsigned form.

 #### hex()

-Return the hex representation of the checksum digest. (ie E81722F0)
+Returns the hexadecimal representation of the checksum digest. (ie E81722F0)

 ### Instance Options